dbt-labs/corp/dwh_design_conventions.md

 solidifying the relationship between `models` folder organization and schema allocation in the warehouse.
-We prefer setting high-level configurations in `dbt_project.yml`, where possible, and selecting only a specific set of models—`stg_` views and `fct_` tables—to expose as tangible goods in a select few production-grade schemata.
+We prefer setting high-level configurations in `dbt_project.yml`, where possible, and selecting only a specific set of models—`stg_` views and `fct_` tables—to expose as nucleic assets in a production-grade schema.

-This can be as simple as making all intermediate scripts ephemeral models where possible, and tables in an unexposed schema (`intermediate`) where query performance requires.
-(Ephemeral models become compiled SQL code that dbt adds as CTEs in place of `ref()` statements in downstream models.)
-It can be as fancy as setting up Raw and Analytics logical databases in Snowflake, with a `salesforce.account` in each: one loaded as-is by an off-the-shelf tool; the other cleaned, renamed, processed, and ready for querying in analysis or audit.
+This can be as simple as using more ephemeral models, an unexposed schema (`intermediate`), and restricting entry to The Good Place (`analytics`).
+Or, it can be as complicated as your organization's size and security needs demand.

 ### Staging Raw Data